nuance-communications/mix-cli/README.md

 mix auth
 ```

-`mix-cli` stores the access token in file named "access-token" in the same
+`mix-cli` stores the access token in a file named "access-token" in the same
 directory it stores its central configuration.
 Like the configuration file,
 the access token file is only accessible to the user who executed the `auth`
 command.